computer-virus/DiceLibrary/README.md

 ## Available Classes
 - Dice: A list of of the Die class with extra functionality
-- (abstract) Die: A rollable die
+- Die: A rollable die with a custom arrangement of faces
 - D (derived from Die): A rollable die with the standard arrangement of faces
-- CustomDie (derived from Die): A rollable die with a custom arrangement of faces
+- CustomDie (derived from Die): A rollable die with a custom arrangement of faces and probabilities to roll said faces.

 ## Code Example
 ```cs